DLSU-CCAPDEV/2223T3-S18-G04/README.md

 Instructions
 - Open cmd and make sure the path is the mco-phase2-ver2 folder
 - Open mongodb compass and connect to localhose:27017
-- Enter npm install on the command line, then npm install mongoose
+- Enter npm install on the command line, then npm install mongoose and npm install multer
 - Enter node index.js and follow the link